-1. Edit cray_rsip_worksheet.yaml.

-smw# vi cray_rsip_worksheet.yaml

-- 2. Uncomment cray rsip.enabled and do one of the following: - Set it to true if this system has any service nodes providing the RSIP service.
+- 1. Edit cray_rsip_worksheet.yaml. - 2.
+Uncomment cray rsip.enabled and do one of the following: - Set it to true if this system has any service nodes providing the RSIP service.
 Proceed to the next step. - Set it to false otherwise.
-Skip the remaining steps. - 3.
-(Only for systems with RSIP) Uncomment cray_rsip.settings.service.data.servers and set it to the list of service nodes (cnames) that will be RSIP servers.
+Skip the remaining steps. - (Only for systems with RSIP) Enter the node group (or groups) of the nodes that will be RSIP servers on this system.